heavygweit/starter-pack-feed/README.md

-# Starter Pack Explorer
+# Starter Pack Feed

-A Farcaster mini app for exploring and following starter packs.
+A Farcaster mini app for collecting and managing Warpcast starter packs.

 ## Features

 - Paste Warpcast starter pack URLs to save them
-- View your saved starter packs
+- View your saved starter packs across devices
-- Remove saved packs
+- Remove saved packs from your collection
-- View specific starter pack details
+- View detailed information about each starter pack
+- Cross-device persistence with Vercel KV

 ## Development Setup